HEIG-VD-DAI-Iseni-Jacobs/yes-tion/docs/API.md

 #### Request

-The request body must contain a JSON object with the following properties:
+The request must include the `user` cookie.

-- `userId` - The unique identifier of the user

 #### Response

 The response body contains a JSON object with the following properties:

-- `id` - The unique identifier of the user
+- `userId` - The unique identifier of the user
 - `firstName` - The first name of the user
 - `lastName` - The last name of the user
 - `email` - The email address of the user